-A schedule in insurance lingo for list – they’re used to define various add-ons, exclusions, or clarifications in your policy (like extra coverage for your stuff, or protection against mold).
+A schedule in insurance lingo for list – they’re used to define various add-ons, exclusions, or clarifications in your policy (like Lemonade’s Extra Coverage for your stuff, or protection against mold).

 What’s an insurance schedule?